Why Some Paleo Followers Are Adding Dairy Back

 Could you say goodbye to refined sugar, grains, legumes and dairy?
 A growing number of people today are going Paleo – following a lifestyle that’s based on the concept of eating like our Paleolithic ancestors.
 They believe if a caveman didn’t eat it, you shouldn’t either.

-The role of dairy has been debated among the Paleo community.
-While some followers abide by the strictest rules that forbid dairy, many others are choosing to join the Lacto-Paleo movement.
+The role of dairy has been debated among the Paleo community, and milk alternatives are often encouraged.
+Almonds are considered compliant with the diet, for example, but is almond milk Paleo?
+Typically, almond milk does not meet Paleo guidelines because it often contains added sugar and stabilizers and emulsifiers like locust bean gum, sunflower lecithin and gellan gum.
+While some Paleo followers abide by the strictest rules that forbid dairy, many others are choosing to join the Lacto-Paleo movement.
 This adaptation of the original plan adds flexibility for dieters who miss dairy products and want to add them back into their diet.
-They’re following the basic tenets of the Paleo diet while adding back the dairy products they enjoy.
+They’re following the basic tenets of the Paleo diet while adding back the dairy products they enjoy with no added sugar and packed with high-quality protein and a powerhouse of nutrients.

 One reason dairy was eliminated on the Paleo diet was the concern over allergies and lactose intolerance.
 Yet, true milk allergies are rare (only 2 to 3 percent of young children, many of whom likely will outgrow it), and most people with lactose intolerance can tolerate the amount of lactose in a glass of milk when paired with a meal according to the National Institutes of Health.
 Another option is lactose-free milk.